In Ein Kerem guide we will visit Mary’s Spring, Church of the Visitation, Church of St. John Ba Harim, and Notre Dame de Sion. Let’s begin!

 Ein Kerem – General Info

-As you can see Ein Kerem neighborhood has historic importance, but in recent years the neighborhood had a turnover and people visit not only for historical reasons.
-Today many artists live in this neighborhood and you can find many galleries.
-Moreover, many Israelis like to visit this picturesque neighborhood because everything is open on Saturdays (despite the rest of Jerusalem).
+As you can see, Ein Kerem neighborhood has historical importance, but in recent years the neighborhood had a turnover, and people visit not only for historical reasons.
+Today many artists live in this neighborhood, and you can find many galleries.
+Moreover, many Israelis like to visit this picturesque neighborhood because everything is open on Saturdays (despite big parts of Jerusalem).
 But in this post, I will cover several of the most popular tourist attractions.